smucclaw/vue-pure-pdpa/bin/https.md

     }
 }
 ```
-But it needs to know port on the proxy.
-This can be still done by templating `vue.config` during generation of vue-0xx workdir as
+However, it needs to know the port on the proxy.
+This can still be done by templating `vue.config`
-external port is known at the time of vue-0xx generation.
-But it further complicates setup and adds some more "magic".
+during the generation of the `vue-0xx` work directory, as the external port is known at the time of
+`vue-0xx` generation.
+But it further complicates the setup and adds some more "magic".

-Basically what was expected to be a simple proxy setup which simplifies config turned out to be a rather complex setup relying on non-standard
+Basically, what was expected to be a simple proxy setup that simplifies the configuration turned
-configs and runtime template generation.
+out to be a rather complex setup relying on non-standard configurations and runtime template generation.